Sampling-based inference for large linear models, with application to linearised Laplace: Experimental details

 \paragraph{Methods}

 To provide a reconstruction, we use the Deep Image prior \citep{Ulyanov2020deep} which trains the parameters $w \in \R^{d'}$ of a fully convolutional U-Net autoencoder $f : \R^{d'} \to \R^{d}$, where the input is fixed and thus absent from our notation, until a satisfactory reconstruction $f(\bar w)$ is obtained.
 The U-Net network architecture is the one proposed in \citep{baguer2020computed}.
-The optimisation of the U-Net parameters follows \cite{barbano2021deep}.
+The optimisation of the U-Net parameters follows \cite{barbano2021deep}, although we note that faster optimisation strategies exist \citep{barbano2023painless}.
 To estimate the uncertainty in this reconstruction, we linearise the U-Net around $\bar w$, as described in \cref{sec:linearised_laplace}.
 This leaves us with a model affine in the parameters and with design matrix $U\Phi \in \R^{m \times d'}$.
 We may now proceed with linear model inference.
 While \citep{antoran2022tomography} use the traditional EM iteration described in \cref{sec:preliminaries_conjugate}, we use the sample-based one from \cref{sec:stochastic_approximation}.
 For evaluation, we use the non-sparse reconstruction (using 1200 angles) provided by \citep{der2019cone} as the ground truth image $x^*$.
 To evaluate joint log-likelihoods we estimate the predictive covariance matrix for patches of neighbouring pixels using samples.
 Covariance matrix estimates from samples are known to be unreliable.
 We use the stabilised formulation of \citep{Maddox2019Simple}: $\hat\Sigma = \frac{1}{2k} \left[\sum_{j=1}^k \hat{x}_{j}^{2} + \hat{x}_{j} \hat{x}_{j}^{T}\right]$ for $(\hat{x}_{j})_{j=1}^k$ samples from the predictive posterior over a patch.
 We then construct predictive distributions over pixels as $\mcN(f(\bar w), \hat\Sigma)$.

 \paragraph{Hyperparameters} We employ a low CG tolerance of $1e-3$ and a maximum number of iterations of $150$, which is never reached in practise as the error tolerance level is always hit in less steps.
+Our dropout baseline follows \cite{antoran2022tomography} in placing a dropout layer after every 2d convolution.
+The dropout rate is set to 0.05.